Lorentz invariant entanglement distribution for the space-based quantum network

+For the purposes of carrying quantum information, the fact that the momenta of the photons change is not particularly relevant since the degrees of freedom that the entanglement is encoded is in terms of polarization or helicity.
+In this case we may integrate out the momenta to write a $ 4 \times 4 $ density matrix for the states as viewed in the Source and Alice frames:

-The Wigner phase does not affect the state in this case as the state is transformed only by a pure Lorentz boost.
-The sole effect in terms of the trace distance is the rotation of the polarization vectors, as given in (\ref{relativitytrans}).
-The trace distance between the states in the Source and Alice's frames $ \rho^{(S,A)} = \text{Tr}_{\bm{p},\bm{q}} (| \Psi_{\text{I}}^{(S,A)} \rangle \langle \Psi_{\text{I}}^{(S,A)} | ) $ is shown in Fig. \ref{fig3}(b).
+For the case that Alice's motion is in the $ z $-direction, no Wigner phase is added and the sole effect to the state is the rotation of the polarization vectors, as given in (\ref{relativitytrans}).
+The trace distance between the states in the Source and Alice's frames is shown in Fig. \ref{fig3}(b).
 For the case of photons moving in opposite directions, the trace distance can be summarized to a very good approximation by

 We again see that the relativistic correction again occurs at the level of $ \sim O(\beta) $.